 The table below reflects our debt obligations under various arrangements with financial institutions as of December 31, 2002.
-All of the indebtedness shown below which has not subsequently been repaid is non-recourse to iStar Financial, the parent company; except that, iStar Financial is the co-borrower under the unsecured revolving credit facility shown below; iStar Financial is the issuer of the 8.75% unsecured notes shown below; iStar Financial is the obligor under the \$16.0 million of "Other Debt Obligations" shown below; and iStar Financial has provided limited guarantees of certain subsidiary borrowings.
-Specifically, iStar Financial is a guarantor of the \$60 million and \$50 million term loans due June 2004 and July 2006, respectively, and a quarantor of borrowings under secured revolving credit facilities as follows: (1) up to \$30 million under the \$700 million secured facility due January 2007; and (2) up to 10% of outstanding borrowings under each of the \$500 million secured facilities due August and September, 2005.
-In addition, iStar Financial provides guarantees under non-recourse subsidiary borrowings for customary carve-out matters such as fraud, misappropriation and voluntary bankruptcy proceedings.
+All of the indebtedness shown below which has not subsequently been repaid is non-recourse to iStar Financial, the parent company; except that, iStar Financial is the co-borrower under the unsecured revolving credit facility shown below; iStar Financial is the issuer of the 8.75% unsecured notes shown below; and iStar Financial has provided limited guarantees of certain subsidiary borrowings.
+Specifically, iStar Financial is a guarantor of the \$60 million and \$50 million term loans due June 2004 and July 2006, respectively, and a guarantor of borrowings under secured revolving credit facilities as follows: (1) up to \$30 million under the \$700 million secured facility due January 2007; and (2) up to 10% of outstanding borrowings under each of the \$500 million secured facilities due August and September, 2005.
+In addition, the \$16.0 million of "Other debt obligations," are fully recourse to the parent company.